 Schrader.
-Sadly, Schrader is probably first thought of as the screenwriter for Scorsese’s Taxi Driver, Raging Bull and to a lesser extent, Bringing out the Dead.
+Somewhat sadly, Paul Schrader is probably first thought of as the screenwriter for Scorsese’s Taxi Driver, Raging Bull and to a lesser extent, Bringing out the Dead.
 He’s a masterful auteur though and has 9 films in the archives and counting (one of his strongest entries came in 2017) with 1 film in the top 200 of all-time and another 4 that just barely miss the top 100 of their respective decade.
 Still- for the purposes of this list, having only 1 film in the top 100 of their respective decade is a weakness—but Mishima is worth a great deal (not many yet to be named on this list have a film rated higher than my #184), and it was very easy to compile these magnificent 10+ images from various films—he’s deserving of this spot here.

 Best film: Mishima: A Life in Four Chapters